Reposting this with updated details.

 Let me state upfront that this post is meant for beginners.
 If you know everything there is to know about Southwest Companion Pass, feel free to move along.
 But the reality is, we get new readers on a regular basis, and they are not familiar with this awesome perk or the fact that they too, can easily take advantage of it.
 Intrigued?
 Read on.

 So, what’s the deal?
-Well, through October 4th, you can get 60k points bonus on all three versions of Chase Southwest co-branded credit card (read about them here).
+Well, right now you can get 50k points bonus on two personal versions of Chase Southwest co-branded credit card (read about them here) and 60k points on business card.
 You are eligible as long as you haven’t received it in the last 24 months.

 - 3,000 bonus points after your Cardmember anniversary

 - 2 points per $1 spent on Southwest® purchases and Rapid Rewards® Hotel and Car Rental Partner purchases

 - 1 point per $1 spent on all other purchases

 - Earn unlimited points that don’t expire as long as your card account is open

 - Bags fly free® and no change fees

 - Redeem your points for flights, hotel stays, gift cards, access to events and more

 - Annual fee of $69 is NOT waived